 Second, another confusing name is a popular resupply spot, Kennedy Meadows Resort and Pack Station near the PCT around Sonora Pass and Kennedy Meadows Campground (and General Store) on the PCT south of Mt.
 Whitney in Tulare County.
 These are 300 miles apart so it’s important to know which is which if you are mailing a resupply package or making a reservation.
 They have slightly different names (noted above) which aids in research, though many hikers simply specify Kennedy Meadows North or Kennedy Meadows South in conversation.

 There are several resupply options but only one location, Sonora Pass Highway, that is convenient.
-At this location are two different services.

 Kennedy Meadows Resort and Pack Station is a traditional resupply location, though it is not right on the trail.
 It is located ten miles away from where the PCT crosses Highway 108.
 Some people hitchhike, but if you walk, it’s probably one half or one full day of hiking to get there.
 They can provide a ride back to the trailhead.
 They have cabins and a restaurant.